mikeclopton/Professor-PiBot/README.md

 1. Build the frontend:

-cd frontend
+In Terminal: cd frontend (if not already in this directory)

-npm run build
+In Terminal: npm run build

-cd ..
+In Terminal: cd ..

 2. Start the backend server:

-cd backend
+In Terminal: cd backend

-venv\Scripts\activate
+In Terminal: venv\Scripts\activate (if not already running the virtual environment)

-python app.py
+In Terminal: python app.py

 3. Open a web browser and navigate to `http://127.0.0.1:5000`